Aristotle Onassis: Athina Livanos

-Onassis married Athina Mary "Tina" Livanos, daughter of shipping magnate Stavros G. Livanos and Arietta Zafrikakis, on 28 December 1946.
+Onassis married Athina Mary "Tina" Livanos, daughter of shipping magnate Stavros G. Livanos and Arietta Zafiraki, on 28 December 1946.
 Livanos was 17 at the time of their marriage; Onassis was 40.
-Onassis and Livanos had two children, both born in New York City: a son, Alexander (1948–1973), and a daughter Christina (1950–1988).
-Onassis named his legendary super-yacht after his daughter.
-To Onassis his marriage to Athina was more than the fulfillment of his ambitions.
+Onassis and Livanos had two children, both born in New York City: a son, Alexander (1948–1973), and a daughter, Christina (1950–1988).
+Onassis named his legendary super-yacht, Christina O, after his daughter.
+To Onassis, his marriage to Athina was more than the fulfillment of his ambitions.
 He also felt that the marriage dealt a blow to his father-in-law and the old-money Greek traditionalists who held Onassis in very low esteem.
-The couple had become largely separated by the mid-1950s, with the end of the marriage coming after Livanos found Onassis in bed with a friend of hers at their home in Cap d'Antibes, the Château de la Croë.
+The couple had been living separately, by the mid-1950s, with the beginning of the end of the marriage, according to Onassis' biographer, Peter Evens, coming after Livanos found Onassis in bed with a friend of hers at their home in Cap d'Antibes, the Château de la Croë.
 The house was then acquired by Onassis's brother-in-law and business rival Stavros Niarchos, who bought it for his wife, Eugenia Livanos, Athina's sister.
-Onassis and Livanos divorced in June 1960 during Onassis's well publicised affair with Maria Callas.
+Onassis and Livanos divorced in June 1960, during Onassis's well publicised affair with Maria Callas.
+Athina would later marry, in October 1971, her older sister Eugenia's widower Stavros Niarchos, who was her first husband Onassis's arch-rival.

 Maria Callas

-Onassis and legendary opera soprano Maria Callas carried on an affair despite the fact that they were both married.
-They met in 1957 during a party in Venice promoted by Elsa Maxwell.
-After this first encounter, Onassis commented to Spyros Skouras: "There [was] just a natural curiosity; after all, we were the most famous Greeks alive in the world."
+Onassis and legendary opera soprano Maria Callas carried on an affair, despite both being married.
+They met in 1957, during a party in Venice promoted by Elsa Maxwell.
+After this first encounter, Onassis commented to Spyros Skouras: "There [was] just a natural curiosity.
+After all, we were the most famous Greeks alive, in the world."
 Callas and Onassis both divorced their spouses but did not marry each other, although their relationship continued for many years.